aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 ## Fast introduction

 Consider a time series dataset.
 For example, let us consider the [NATOPS](https://github.com/yalesong/natops) dataset, obtained by recording the movement of different body parts of an operator.
 We are interested in extracting temporal considerations hidden in the data.
 To do so, we can highlight specific intervals in each time series (we assume every signal to have the same length).
-For example, consider the following time series encoding the vertical trajectory of the right-hand of an operator.
+For example, consider the following time series encoding the vertical trajectory of the right hand of an operator.

 ```@raw comment
 <!-- Figure code: